mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ## Electronics: how do they work?

-My only knowledge of electronics is based on faint memories of physics in high school.
-Jeet studied electrical engineering, so I figured he would just know everything, but his focus of study wasn't quite hobbyist electronics and his memory is hazy as well.
+My only knowledge of electronics is based on faint memories from high school physics.
+Jeet studied electrical engineering in college, so I figured he would just know everything, but his focus of study surprisingly was *not* hobbyist electronics, and his memory is hazy as well.

 I bought the [Arduino starter kit](http://amzn.to/2rpRLCf) and went through the tutorials to get an understanding of electonics basics.
 I really enjoyed these and found them helpful for understanding beginner concepts.